 Plan Provision Support / Oppose Submission Decision Requested of a electricity transmission line and results in an increase in ground level.
-Transpower N New Zealand l Limited C/o Burton Consultants Submi tter Number: 5 Submission Number : 6 30.2 Discretionary Activity (Restricted) amend Appropriately recognise and provide for an adequate level of protection for the National Grid from adverse effects of earthworks associated with third party activities and development.
-Include new restricted discretionary activity rules for earthworks that are within 12m of the: - foundation of high voltage transmission lines; and in close proximity to transmission lines; and - the centreline of an electricity transmission line and raises the ground level.
-Include the following matters to which Council has restricted its discretion: - effects on the integrity of the transmission line; - volume, area and location of works; - timing of works; - site remediation; - use of mobile machinery which may put the line at risk; - outcome of consultation with Transpower NZ Ltd. Shell NZ Ltd, Chevron NZ a NZ mitter Number: 6 Submission Number : 1 30.1 Permitted Activities amend Earthworks are necessary to remove/replace underground petroleum storage systems (UPSS).
+Transpower N lew Zealand l Limited C/o Burton Consultants Submi tter Number: 5 Submission Number : 6 30.2 Discretionary Activity (Restricted) Shell NZ Ltd, Include new restricted discretionary activity rules for earthworks that are within 12m of the: foundation of high voltage transmission lines; and in close proximity to transmission lines; and the centreline of an electricity transmission line and raises the ground level.
+Include the following matters to which Council has restricted its discretion: effects on the integrity of the transmission line; volume, area and location of works; timing of works; site remediation; use of mobile machinery which may put the line at risk; outcome of consultation with Transpower NZ Ltd. Chevron NZ a NZ mitter Number: 6 Submission Number : 1 30.1 Permitted Activities amend Earthworks are necessary to remove/replace underground petroleum storage systems (UPSS).
 With efficient procedures in place the period in which the earthworks are undertaken is brief and therefore any effects are temporary.
 Standard procedures employed onsite include the adoption of a Construction Management Plan.
 The total volume of earthworks required for an UPSS removal will depend on the number of tanks being removed, the size of the tanks and the area in which the tanks are located.
-It is anticipated that decisions on Plan Change 69 Contaminated Ensure the removal of underground petroleum storage systems is exempt from Permitted Activity conditions 30.1.1.1(a) and (b) by inserting the following condition: - except that the above conditions 30.1.1.1(a) and (b) do not apply to activities undertaken in accordance with Rule 32.X.X - the removal of underground petroleum storage systems and associated impacted soil.
+It is anticipated that decisions on Plan Change 69 Contaminated Sites will make the removal of a permitted activity and the Ensure the removal of underground petroleum storage systems is exempt from Permitted Activity conditions 30.1.1.1(a) and (b) by inserting the following condition: - except that the above conditions 30.1.1.1(a) and (b) do not apply to activities undertaken in accordance with Rule 32.X.X - the removal of underground petroleum storage systems and associated impacted soil.
 Sites will make the removal of a permitted activity and the Companies seek to ensure that UPSS removals remain a permitted activity and that PC70 does not impose any unnecessary